wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Why do we need a Wazuh cluster?
 -------------------------------

 The Wazuh cluster provides horizontal scalability to our Wazuh environment, allowing agents to report to any manager belonging to the cluster.
-In this way, we have the ability to ingest more events than before distributing the load of information between several managers simultaneously.
+This way, we have the ability to process more events than before distributing the load of information between several managers simultaneously.

 In addition, a cluster of Wazuh managers is prepared to handle the fall of any manager without affecting its operation, unless it is the master manager.
 Agents that were reporting to this fallen manager will start to report to another manager of the cluster automatically, without the loss of events.

 Finally, the Wazuh cluster is in continuous development and we hope it to include many new features very soon.
-For example, we refer to the possibility of switching the role of master between the different managers providing high availability.
+For example, we refer to the possibility of switching the role of master between all managers to provide high availability.

 How it works